Dileesha-Sithum/titanic-survival-prediction/README.md

 ## Data Preprocessing

-- **Load Dataset**: The training dataset is loaded from `train.csv`.
+- Load Dataset: The training dataset is loaded from `train.csv`.
-- **Missing Values**: Missing values in the 'Age' column are filled with the mean age.
+- Missing Values: Missing values in the 'Age' column are filled with the mean age.
-- **Categorical Data**: The 'Sex' column is converted into numerical format using one-hot encoding.
+- Categorical Data: The 'Sex' column is converted into numerical format using one-hot encoding.

 ## Model Training and Evaluation